Posts tagged with Visualization

 Building a Data API for Historical Research

 We are in the process of building out a data API to support the data work we’re undertaking with the transcription of the plague bills.
 We anticipate hundreds of thousands of rows of data by the end of our transcription process, and we wanted an easy and efficient way to work with that data.
-As part of our work in data-driven historical research at RRCHNM, we are building a data API to store and access data from databases.

 Visualizing the Bills of Mortality

-One of the ways we are using the transcribed bills of mortality is in data visualization and mapping, in an effort to ask new questions and revisit old ones.
 At the Southern History Association’s annual meeting in Baltimore, we presented preliminary work on data visualization and the data API.
 An interactive notebook on this early work is available on Observable for perusal (note, the page may take a moment to load the 100,000+ records).
+You may also make a copy of this notebook to your own Observable account to edit.